 NO ONE IS SAFE.
-That is one of the most important lessons we’ve learned in our cyber world these past few months.
-Every day, hackers and cyber criminals are stepping up their game to get past the cyber security measures of even the most protected systems around the world.
+That is one of the most important lessons we’ve learned in our cyber world these past few years.
+Every day, hackers and cybercriminals are stepping up their game to get past the cyber security measures of even the most protected systems around the world.

-Take the NSA for example.
-In just a span of 30 days, cyberweapons stolen from United States’ security agency has been used twice to hit hospitals, utilities corporations, businesses, and government systems.
-The cyber attacks were carried out in the form of ransomware – a type of software that encrypts the victim’s data, and threatens them that their data will be deleted unless a ransom is paid.
+Take the National Security Agency for example.
+In just a span of 30 days, cyberweapons stolen from United States’ security agency has been used twice to hit hospitals, utility corporations, businesses and government systems.
+The cyber-attacks were carried out in the form of ransomware – a type of software that encrypts the victim’s data and threatens them that their data will be deleted unless a ransom is paid.
 This is similar to the "WannaCry" attack that affected over 200,000 victims last May 2017.

-While there are a lot of scenarios that may come to mind once you fell for these attacks, here are some things that you can do now to make sure you won’t be in the same predicament as those who have been victimized by these ransomwares and malwares:
+While there are a lot of scenarios that may come to mind once you fall for these attacks, here are some things that you can do now to make sure you won’t be in the same predicament as those who have been victimized by this ransomware and malware.

-Ransomwares encrypt the data saved in your computer and ask you to pay a certain amount to access them again.
-On the other hand, malwares can corrupt and wipe out data in your computer’s local storage.
-Having regular backups on the cloud or an external drive backup (or both) saves you the trouble of losing these files forever, or paying a hefty sum to access them again.
+Ransomware encrypts the data saved on your computer and asks you to pay a certain amount to access it again.
+On the other hand, malware can corrupt and wipe out data in your computer’s local storage.
+Having regular backups on the cloud or an external drive backup (or both) saves you the trouble of losing these files forever or paying a hefty sum to access them again.

-Hackers normally get into your system whenever you click their links, download certain apps, or open documents sent thru email.
-However, these documents are actually programs or installer, disguised as files to deceive you into downloading them.
+Hackers normally get into your system whenever you click their links, download certain apps or open documents sent through email.
+However, these documents are actually programs or installers, disguised as files to deceive you into downloading them.

-For email attachments, you can easily check the file extension of the attachment if it really is a valid document or a program installer (these normally ends with the “.exe” extension).
-If the attachment checks out, and the email still looks suspicious, you can send a message to your contact and verify if s/he was the one who really sent the email.
+For email attachments, you can easily check the file extension of the attachment if it really is a valid document or a program installer (these normally end with the “.exe” extension).
+If the attachment and the email look suspicious, you can send a message to your contact and verify if they were the one who really sent the email.

 The recent “WannaCry” ransomware and Petya ransomware targeted businesses more than individuals.
-This means that once a single computer falls victim to the attacks, the data security of other users and devices are also at risk.
-Educating your colleagues and employees about the latest cyber threats is perhaps the most cost-effective ways to protect your data.
+This means that once a single computer falls victim to the attacks, the data security of other users and devices is also at risk.
+Educating your colleagues and employees about the latest cyber threats is perhaps the most cost-effective way to protect your data.

-Sending email updates, conducting seminar talks, or having lunch discussions with the IT team are some of the ways to keep your employees informed and updated on the cyber threats around the globe.
+Sending email updates, conducting seminar talks to your employees or having lunch discussions with the IT team are some of the ways to keep your employees informed and updated on cyber threats around the globe.

 5. Utilize Big Data

-This might sound strange to some but the reality is that big data analytics can help in increasing your organization's security.
-Data analytics can help you detect abnormalities from your patterns that are usually caused by successful infiltrations or cyber attacks.
-With the help of data analytics, you can easily pinpoint which area has been infected and take actions to eliminate the threat and prevent it from spreading or getting in your systems again.
+This might sound strange to some, but the reality is that big data analytics can help in increasing your organization's security.
+Data analytics can help you detect abnormalities from your patterns that are usually caused by successful infiltrations or cyber-attacks.
+With the help of data analytics, you can easily pinpoint which area has been infected and take actions to eliminate the threat and prevent it from spreading or getting into your systems again.